The video experts blog

 Professional Broadcast Video Equipment for Live Streaming

 With the advent and ubiquity of streaming online, video equipment has become increasingly cost-effective.
 Now nearly anyone can get their hands on high-quality equipment.
-With it, more companies and indiivduals alike can live stream, steam live events, create a live broadcast, broadcast TV online and more.
+With it, more companies and individuals alike can live stream, stream live events, create a live broadcast, broadcast TV online and more.

-With rapid advances in technology, broadcasting continues to get easier.
-And professional video broadcasting equipment is getting cheaper and better.
+With rapid advances in technology, broadcasting continues to get easier, and professional broadcast video equipment is getting cheaper and better.
 Live streaming is becoming mainstream.
 With it, there are more streaming solutions available than ever.

 In this article, we’ll recommend some of the best live streaming equipment to start producing high-quality live streaming and live broadcasting.
-We’ll provide you with an overview of some professional and affordable live streaming equipment and services.
-As a result, by the end of this article, you’ll be able to incredible video quality through video streaming without breaking the bank.
+We’ll provide you with an overview of some affordable and professional live streaming equipment and services.
+By the end of this article, you’ll be able to achieve incredible video quality through video streaming without breaking the bank.

 Professional Cameras for Live Streaming

 This includes the ability to use external monitors, hot-swap storage and batteries, use filters, and so on.
+Professional cameras integrate seamlessly with professional video broadcast or live streaming setups.
+They typically feature HDMI or SDI outputs for connecting directly to capture cards or switchers, allowing for multi-camera productions.
 Another major advantage is support for XLR audio (the professional standard).
+XLR microphones provide superior audio clarity and flexibility compared to the built-in mics found on consumer cameras.

 There is a huge range of professional cameras on the market, ranging from run-and-gun camcorders to cinema cameras that shoot in RAW to hydraulic-mounted studio cameras.
 For most live streams, a professional-grade camcorder is the preferred option, since it’s light, portable, and easy to integrate into a live streaming workflow.

 One of the best-selling professional-grade cameras currently is the JVC GY-HM170UA.
 It costs around $2,000 and uses HDMI for video output.
-For SDI (the true professional standard), the top-selling camera at the moment is the Sony PXW-Z190, at just under $4,000.
+For SDI (the true professional standard), the best professional camera at the moment is the Sony PXW-Z190, at just under $4,000.
 Both are great options.

 Mobile Live Streaming Video Equipment

 There are many situations in which mobile video production gear is essential.
-Having video equipment that is small and lightweight can make all the difference between getting the shot and missing it.
-For example, broadcast journalism and conventions both often require mobile shoots.
+Having professional broadcast video equipment that is small and lightweight can make all the difference between getting the shot and missing it.

 So what’s the solution?